 Foam board insulation is a stiff, rigid panel that resembles Styrofoam.
 It has a lower R-value than batt insulation.
 It can be used on wooden and metal doors.
 Only use foil-faced rigid panels.
 Unfaced polystyrene is a fire hazard.

 Reflective insulation is a flexible insulating material surrounded by a shiny foil.
 It helps keep garages cool in the summer.
 It can be combined with other insulation types.
+If you’re main concern is keeping your garage cool, check out this reflective insulation option on Amazon.

 Garage Door Side Channels